Showing Love and Improving Mental Health

 One of the biggest things about healthy love that is often missed is the love of self.
 Self-love and self-care are vitally important to have a healthy love relationship.

 You should not be relying on your partner to meet any of your basic needs.
 You should be able to take care of yourself completely on your own without assistance.
-Your partner is there for affection, support, and communication, but ultimately you must do things for yourself.
+Your partner is there for affection, support, and communication, but ultimately, you must do things for yourself.
 If you are not capable of taking care of yourself, you will likely not be capable of taking care of them, and that makes for a very one-sided relationship.

-Self-love is also important because if you do not have self-love and independence, you are relying on the relationship to work to fulfill your own needs.
+Self-love may also be important because if you do not have self-love and independence, you are relying on the relationship to work to fulfill your own needs.
 When this happens, you end up in a codependent relationship, which is unhealthy.
 You need to make sure that you are taking care of yourself and not relying on your partner for your own happiness.

 Support and growth